 The maximum penalty for disorderly conduct depends on the grading, which is based on the monetary loss of the damages property:

 - Summary Offense – Damage $500 or less – Maximum 90 days in jail and/or $300 fine plus costs and restitution

 - 3rd Degree Misdemeanor – Damage exceeds $500 – Maximum 1 year in jail and/or $2,500 fine plus costs and restitution

 - 2nd Degree Misdemeanor – Damage exceeds $1,000 – Maximum 2 years in jail and/or $5,000 fine plus costsÂ and restitution

 - 3rd Degree Felony – Damage exceeds $5,000 – Maximum 7 years in jail and/or $15,000 fine plus costsÂ and restitution

 Will Summary Criminal Mischief Show Up On My Record?

 The simple answer is it depends.
 A citation for summary criminal mischief should not show up on an FBI background check or Pennsylvania State Police background check.
 However, citations could be located onÂ Pennsylvania’s web portal.
 Therefore, a criminal mischief citation may show up on your record if you apply for a job and the employer performs a background check.
 If you are found not guilty or the citation is dismissed, you must file an expungement petition with the Court of Common Pleas in order to have it removed from Pennsylvania’s web portal.

 Bethlehem Criminal Mischief Attorney

 If you are charged with criminal mischief, I would recommend fighting it.
 Although a conviction would likely only result in a fine and an order of restitution, the bigger implication is how it may affect your future employability.
-Feel free to contact me by calling (484) 362-9286 for a free consultation.
+Feel free to contact me by calling (484) 362-9286 for a consultation.